metafacture/metafacture-documentation/Fix-User-Guide.md

 Parameters are scoped, which means that the ones provided with the `call_macro` function shadow global ones.
 Macros cannot be nested.

-## Parameters to Metamorph Definitions / Using variables
+## Parameters to Fix definitions / Using variables

 Fix definitions may contain parameters.
 They follow the pattern `$[NAME]`: